 If you're just picking up 1 organic fertilizer, I definitely recommend liquid seaweed or sea minerals or even liquid fish before getting a sugar source.

 But the professionals really do use a sugar in every application, and I do too, and since it's so expensive, I say go for it.

 If applying it with EM, I use it at the same rate as my EM - 1/2 cup per 1000 square feet or whatever I'm using.

 So for me 1 quart will do about 1000 square feet for a whole year (8 applications * 1/2 cup), and 1 gallon will do 4000 square feet.

 Additionally, if you’re getting some EM/ProBio Balance mother culture and planning to activate it, you need almost as much molasses as mother culture for that process, too.

 If you mix it in a bit of warm water first, it will dissolve more easily.

 I go into more detail about ordering on the main page, but here are a few quick things I’d like to mention:

-Just choose your container size and click 'Add To Cart' up above!
+Just choose from the drop down menu and click 'Add To Cart' up above!